 In 2005, she founded Hookers for Jesus outreach and opened a transition home called Destiny House for victims of sex trafficking.

 If you want to know more about a personal relationship with God, go here

-Ben Lahood studies at the Lighthouse Christian Academy in Santa Monica on the edge of Los Angeles.
+Ben Lahood studies at the Lighthouse Christian Academy in Santa Monica, California.